 While testing Cocospy, I learned that the Photos section gives you the ability to view and download the photos that are stored on the device.

 I think being able to monitor your child’s gallery is important for parents so you don’t have to worry about them sharing intimate photos.
-According to Thorn, a child protection organization, many children share intimate photos before parents can even get to talk to them about digital safety.
+Many children share intimate photos before parents can even get to talk to them about digital safety.

 I found that the Videos section is the same as the Photos section.
 It allows you to view and download the videos stored on the target device.